justinleewells/stratagem/README.md

 The primary goal of `stratagem` is to provide a minimal library for modeling turn-based role-playing games so developers can quickly prototype ideas.
 To achieve this goal, `stratagem` heavily utilizes code reuse and data-driven programming.

 ### Get Started
-To begin, developers define the rules of battle known as `Executors`:
+To begin, the rules of battle are defined as `Executors`:
 ```javascript
 Executor.define('damage', (context) => {
   let {instance, event} = context